 Attorneys working with ClassAction.org are looking into whether a class action lawsuit can be filed on behalf of people who signed up for this coverage.
 Fill out the form on this page to learn more about this investigation and how you may be able to get your money back.

-Attorneys working with ClassAction.org would like to speak to anyone who signed up for accidental death and dismemberment insurance via a mail solicitation sent in association with their bank, credit union or credit card account.
+Attorneys working with ClassAction.org would like to speak to anyone who signed up for accidental death and dismemberment insurance via a mail solicitation sent in association with their bank or credit union.

 It is believed that these mail solicitations are misleading and fraudulent and are causing consumers to pay inflated rates for insurance coverage that they will probably never need.
 Now, attorneys are investigating whether a class action lawsuit can be filed.
 Read on for more.